alainmigabo/serve/README.md

 # TASH

-tash is a javascript library that helps in easy CRUD testing in terminal by providing 'tash' CLI
+tash is a library that helps in easy CRUD testing in terminal by providing 'tash' CLI

 ## Installation